-DDJ-400 has RCA outputs, and those need to go to an amplifier which needs to go to the speakers (which have both 1/4″ and speakON inputs).
+DDJ-400 and FLX4 have RCA outputs, and those need to go to an amplifier which needs to go to the speakers (which have both 1/4″ and speakON inputs).

 You want an external amplifier to ensure your sound signal from your DDJ-400 is loud enough to use speakers properly.
 RCA from DDJ to a Line/AUX RCA input on the amp.
 Standard speaker wire out of the amp (e.g., this one on Amazon) to the speakers.

 DDJ-400 L/R Via RCA (may need to adapt to TS or use a DI box like the ProAV2 > Qx1202 > TRS to Active Speaker from L/R of the controller to active speaker > Output of active speaker into the input of sub.

 The input of one device will ALWAYS connect to the output of another device.
 You’ll be able to figure out how everything connects by reading documentation and ensuring the signal goes from Output to Input to Output to Input, etc.

 Even if you choose an amp with XLR inputs only, you can just use an RCA to XLR cable.
 It’s all line-level signals, but your input volume will be about half that of XLR.